brimdata/zui/docs/Joining-Data.md

 some rough edges you may encounter as you work through the configurations described in this article.

-1. For those familiar with SQL, the current `join` implemention in Z can be thought of a similar to a [left outer join](https://en.wikipedia.org/wiki/Join_(SQL)#Left_outer_join) and hence applicable to use cases where that approach would apply.
+1. For those familiar with SQL, the current `join` implementation in Z can be thought of as similar to a [left outer join](https://en.wikipedia.org/wiki/Join_(SQL)#Left_outer_join) and hence applicable to use cases where that approach would apply.

-2. The current `join` implementation is a _merge_-style join that relies on each set of input records being sorted by the field being joined.
+2. The current `join` implementation is a _merge_-style join that relies on each stream of input records being sorted by the field being joined.
 The Z processors referenced in this cookbook employ "spill-to-disk" functionality that ensure they can perform the sort/join with arbitrarily large amounts of data without hitting memory limitations.
 However, we recognize the approach may not be as easy-to-use or performant as in-memory approaches that tools often use for smaller-scale joins.
-We hope that user feedback will help us confirm which other approaches to joining we should offer next in future releases.
+We hope that user feedback will help us confirm which other approaches to joining we should add next.

-3. While the `join` processor is available in the Z language and hence usable from within Brim, the Brim app currently lacks mechanisms to easily unite and reference multiple diverse data sources in the same Space.
+3. While the `join` processor is available in the Z language and hence usable from within Brim, the Brim app currently lacks mechanisms to easily reference diverse external data sources in the same Space.
 While these mechanisms are planned for future releases, the approach described in this cookbook instead leverages the zq tools outside of Brim with the end result being the creation of a [ZNG](https://github.com/brimsec/zq/tree/master/zng/docs)-format log that can be imported into Brim if desired.